 Our operations, and some of the products we offer, are subject to a number of complex laws and regulations governing the production, marketing, handling, transportation and distribution of our products and services.
 The following sections describe certain significant regulations pertinent to the Company.
-These are not the only regulations that the Company's business.
+These are not the only laws and regulations applicable to the Company's business.
 For a description of risks related to laws and regulations to which we are subject, refer to Item 1.A.
 Risk Factors."

-Medical Device Regulations and Other Healthcare Laws.
+Medical Device Regulations